-Be extremely cautious when responding to personal classified ads or using social media and dating apps to meet new people.
-Furthermore, remain cautious if you decide to meet someone you have only connected with online or over the phone.

-- Reconsider what information you make available on social media, such as contact information and details about where you have been and where you currently are.
-Consider whether you would give the information to a stranger, and if not, then it is likely not safe to post the information on social media. - If you are meeting a date for the first time, consider taking a friend with you, or at the very least tell your roommates or family members where you are going and with whom you are meeting. - Do not accept a ride from someone you don't know, including a blind date.
-Consider providing your own transportation to and from the date.
+- Be extremely cautious when responding to personal classified ads or using social media and dating apps to meet new people.
+Furthermore, remain cautious if you decide to meet someone you have only connected with online or over the phone. - Reconsider what information you make available on social media, such as contact information and details about where you have been and where you currently are.
+Consider whether you would give the information to a stranger, and if not, then it is likely not safe to post the information on social media. - If you are meeting a date for the first time, consider taking a friend with you, or at the very least tell your roommates or family members where you are going and with whom you are meeting. - Do not accept a ride from someone you do not know, including a blind date.
+Consider providing your own transportation to and from dates.
 Be independent and aware in social settings.
 Express opinions on where to go and appropriate places to meet. - Carry your cell phone with you and keep it charged.
 Save emergency contact numbers into your phone and have the most important emergency contact phone numbers memorized just in case you need to make a call and you don't have your cell phone with you. - If you are dating or getting to know someone, remember that it takes time to build healthy relationships and to truly get to know an individual.
-Arrange group or double dates to give you time to get to know someone well. - Lock your residence and car doors to reduce the risk of having unwanted visitors.
-Ask a friend to walk with you if you are uncomfortable walking alone on or around campus at night.
+Arrange group or double dates to give you time to get to know someone well. - Lock your home and car doors to reduce the risk of having unwanted visitors.
+Use the university's Safe Walk Program provided by BYU Police if you're uncomfortable walking alone on campus at night.